For more information on data protection and the Data Protection Office at Europol please visit our dedicated DPO e-magazine.

 Data Protection Office

 The Data Protection Office (DPO) is an integral part of Europol and the initial point of contact for all data protection issues.
-The unit is headed by the Data Protection Officer, who is appointed by Europol’s Management Board following a proposal by the Director.
+The unit is headed by the Data Protection Officer, who is appointed by Europol’s Management Board following a proposal by the Executive Director.

 The DPO, which acts independently, works closely with Europol staff, offering advice and guidance in line with best practice on the processing of personal data.